sourcegraph/about/content/blogposts/2024/cody-vscode-1-10-0-release.md

 <Figure
   src="https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-1.10.0/debugging-settings.png"
-  alt="debugging options in the settings"
-/>

-New button in the Cody Setting menu to enable debug mode and open output channel on click
+  alt="debugging options in the settings" figcaption="Export logs and open output channel in the settings panel" />

 <Figure
   src="https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-1.10.0/debugging-command-palette.png"
-  alt="debugging options in the command palette"
-/>

-All debug commands are also grouped together and are available through the command palette
+  alt="debugging options in the command palette" figcaption="All debug commands are also grouped together and are available through the command palette" />

 ## Changelog